TrainWeb.org Facebook Page

 Map: Ho 12 G 9 Topographic Maps

-The 2016 flood destroyed the stone wall on the left that may have been original 1830 construction.
-That wall is seen in the 1955 photo below.
+Tiber Branch flooding in 2016 destroyed the stone wall on the left that may have been original 1830 construction.
+The temporary white wall was later replaced with a stone wall.

 The flood height pole has not yet been replaced, nor has the railing at platform level.
 A new railing of B&O style has been installed at street level (foreground) along with a museum birdhouse.